calyxir/calyx/README.md

 Result of `(plot-compute (mult) '((a .
 3) (b .
 4))')`:
 ![Image 0 for mult example](imgs/mult-0.png)
 ![Image 1 for mult example](imgs/mult-1.png)

+## Things that are broken / Things to do
+ - Port widths are not actually meaningful at the moment.
+You can put any number, string, or any racket value really on a wire.
+Please don't abuse this power for bad.
+ Eventually you will only be able to put a n bit number on a n bit wire.
+ - Umm...so about the multiplication example.
+It works nicely for small numbers, like 3 and 5, but once the numbers get bigger than 7 it starts giving you the wrong answers.
+I assure you that this is entirely intended behavior.
+ - Tests are a good thing I hear
+ - Figure out the proper way to merge memory in parallel composition
+ - My vizualizer currently doesn't have animated animals carrying values along the wires